GiorgiaT91/NLA-Airline-Loyalty-Program_PowerBI-Analysis/README.md

 ## Data Source
 The dataset was taken from [Maven Analytics](https://mavenanalytics.io/data-playground) and includes tables containing information on Customer Flight Activity and Customer Loyalty History.

-In particular, the ***Customer Loyalty History*** table contains the detail of all registered customers, including location, gender, education, salary, marital status, customer lifetime value, enrollment type, date of enrollment and/or cancellation.
+Specifically, the ***Customer Loyalty History*** table contains the detail of all registered customers, including location, gender, education, salary, marital status, customer lifetime value, enrollment type, enrollment and/or cancellation date.

 The ***Customer Flight Activity*** table includes details of flights, including date, distance traveled by customers per trip, points accumulated and redeemed, and cost associated with redeemed points.

 | Table                          | Description                               |
 |--------------------------------|-------------------------------------------|